 The Senior camp school holiday camp is for teens aged 14 – 18 years and goes for 10 days.

 It doesn’t matter how academic or outgoing you are (or aren’t!), all young people are welcome to this program.

 Camps are held over the Australian school holidays.
 Check out the booking section for upcoming camp dates.

 Where is camp held?

 Camp is held at Cave Hill Creek in Beaufort, Victoria, Australia, which is about 2 hours drive from Melbourne.
 We offer assistance for campers travelling from interstate or overseas and have a bus shuttle to and from the airport.
 Check out the FAQs for more info about travel connections.

-The aim of our school holiday program
+The aim of our school holiday camp

 These are just some of the outcomes Green SuperCamp Australia helps campers to achieve: